-2.3 We require all visiting clergy, supply clergy and religious to observe the highest standards of conduct in their pastoral ministry and to comply with our safeguarding standards.
+2.3 We require all visiting/supply clergy and religious to observe the highest standards of conduct in their pastoral ministry and to comply with our safeguarding standards.

 - 2.3.1 All clergy and religious who come to Scotland to provide pastoral ministry for a period of time must be safely recruited in terms of the legislative requirements and of the Church's requirements in compliance with national safeguarding policies and procedures.
 Responsibility for checking on the visitor's status rests with the person or the diocese/religious community/organisation responsible for arranging the visit.
-The same person or organisation should ensure that any supply clergy/religious are advised about requirements to participate in an induction process that will provide the essential information and training on the Church's safeguarding requirements. - 2.3.2 All visiting priests who might wish to celebrate occasionally in a local parish church must provide evidence of a Celebret that confirms his good standing with his own bishop.
-The responsibility for checking the visitor's status rests with the parish priest or religious community leader. - 2.3.3 A priest, from within Scotland, but who ministers in a different diocese, coming to supply in a parish, or to lead a retreat in any context no matter the length of time, must be in possession of a Celebret and be ready to show it, if asked to do so.
-A religious sister or brother, from within Scotland, coming to lead a retreat requires a testimonial from her/his Superior. - 2.3.4 A priest, from outside Scotland, coming to supply in a parish, or lead a retreat in any context, for under two weeks, must be in possession of a Celebret and a Testimonial. - 2.3.5 If a priest, from outside Scotland, is supplying for more than two weeks or if he provides regular supply in any parish, as well as possessing a Celebret and Testimonial, an application will need to be made to the PVG Scheme.
-This must be processed well in advance of his arrival in Scotland.
-Once he arrives, arrangements must be made for him to attend Safeguarding Induction Training (2024).
-He must also meet the DSA and PSC and be familiarised with the safeguarding policies of the Catholic Church in Scotland. - 2.3.6 A priest from outside Scotland who is coming here to study must be in possession of a Celebret.
-However, if he is also going to supply in a parish, then the requirements of 2.3.5 must be met. - 2.3.7 If a religious sister or brother is assigned to Scotland, compliance with the requirements of the Church's safe recruitment process should be commenced well in advance of their arrival in Scotland, including: the obtaining of a testimonial from their major religious superior, application for membership of the PVG Scheme and an application to participate in Safeguarding Induction Training (2024).
+The same person or organisation should ensure that any supply clergy/religious are advised about requirements to participate in an induction process that will provide the essential information and training on the Church's safeguarding requirements. - 2.3.2 A visiting priest (on holiday, pilgrimage etc.,) who might wish to celebrate Mass in a local parish Church must provide evidence of a Celebret that confirms his good standing with his own bishop.
+The responsibility for checking the visitor's status rests with the parish priest or religious community leader. - 2.3.3 If the sole purpose of a visit is study, then a Celebret is all that is required.
+If a priest comes to Scotland both to study and to supply in a parish then, in addition to a Celebret, a testimonial from his bishop or major religious superior, together with PVG scheme membership, is required. - 2.3.4 Any priest coming from outside Scotland to supply in a parish, or to lead a retreat in any context, must be in possession of a Celebret.
+If a religious sister or brother comes into Scotland to lead a retreat, she/he requires a testimonial from her/his Superior.
+If the supply period is due to last for more than two weeks in a parish, religious community or retreat centre, then an application to the PVG scheme must be processed well in advance of their arrival in Scotland. - 2.3.5 If a priest is supplying for more than two weeks, or if he provides regular supply for any parish, arrangements must be made for him to take part in Safeguarding Induction Part 1 training.
+As part of an induction programme, he must also meet with the DSA and the PSC and be familiarised with the safeguarding policies of the Catholic Church in Scotland. - 2.3.6 If a religious sister or brother is assigned to Scotland, compliance with the requirements of the Church's safe recruitment process should be commenced well in advance of their arrival in Scotland: including the obtaining of a testimonial from the major religious superior, application for membership of the PVG Scheme and an application to participate in Safeguarding Induction Part 1 training.
 As part of an induction programme, she/he must also meet with the religious institute's own safeguarding link co-ordinator (SLC) and be familiarised with the safeguarding policies of the Catholic Church in Scotland.